MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Common mistakes include the following.

-• Confusing the middle line and lower band
+• Confusing the middle line with the lower band

 • Code comments do not match the actual number

-The difficult part is that the code can appear to work normally.
+The troublesome part of this mistake is that the code appears to run normally.

 How to Check in Practice